Today’s Wonder of the Day was inspired by Andy. Andy Wonders, “Why is the pink dolphin pink?” Thanks for WONDERing with us, Andy!

 And blending in is definitely something many botos are interested in doing.
 Many of them tend to be very shy.
 That makes it difficult for experts to know just how many of them there are.
 When botos do show an interest in humans, though, they’re very friendly.
 They’re sometimes known to play with children in shallow water.

 If you believe local legends, botos go to great lengths to be friendly with people.
-A South American myth claims that Amazon river dolphins have the ability to turn into human beings.
-The story goes that they can be seen walking near water at night, wearing hats to cover their blowholes.
+A South American story claims that Amazon river dolphins have the ability to turn into human beings.
+People say they can be seen walking near water at night, wearing hats to cover their blowholes.

 Unfortunately, not all people are quite so friendly to botos.
 They often run into trouble with fishermen.
 Some fishermen use boto as bait for fish.
 Others kill them because they see botos as competition for fish.
 Many botos are also accidentally killed each year when they’re caught in fishing net meant for smaller fish.

 Would you like to see a boto one day?
 How about one disguised as a human being?
 That old story may not be true, but there’s still something magical about these bright pink dolphins!